olateekay/DevOps-excercise/README.md

 # DevOps-excercise
 Building a loadbalancer and webservers infrastructure in vagrant using Ansible as a config management tool.

-**This documentation aims to show a step by step method to implementing an NGINX load balancer and NGINX webservers infrastructure in vagrant using ansible as a configuration management tool.**
+**This documentation aims to show how to use Ansible and Vagrant to build a load balancer, behind which runs two nginx applications which returns a simple hello world application written in python3**

 **Vagrant** is a tool that helps to automate the creation and management of virtual machines.